jasmine-shanay/jasminemoore/index.md

-Hi!
+## Hi!
 My name is Jasmine Moore.

 I am a freelance medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
 Here are a few of my accomplishments:

 - Earned a data science fellowship—an award given to 6% of applicants.
 - Received the honors designation for excellence in completing assignments.
 - Used bioinformatic tools to analyze gene and biological pathways on 670 unique host-virus interactions.
 - Awarded professional development grant to fund medical writing training.

-Click on the links below to access my writing and data portfolios.

 ***